ailon/markerjs2/README.md

 # marker.js 2 &mdash; Add image annotation to your web apps

+> ⚠️ **Deprecation notice** ⚠️
+>
+> **marker.js 3** is out now.
+This means that while marker.js 2 will be supported for some time, all future development will be focused on version 3 and beyond.
+Get the most current version information on [markerjs.com](https://markerjs.com)

 marker.js 2 is a JavaScript browser library to enable image annotation in your web applications.
 Add marker.js 2 to your web app and instantly enable users to annotate and mark up images.
 You can save, share or otherwise process the results.

 > For a more detailed "Getting started" and other docs and tutorials, please refer to the [official documentation](https://markerjs.com/docs).